Enquire

 4. Get Travel Insurance

-Comprehensive travel insurance is strongly advised for all holidays to Botswana, particularly given the country’s remote safari regions and light aircraft travel.
+Comprehensive travel insurance is strongly advised for all holidays to Botswana, particularly given the country’s remote safari regions.

 5. Go Beyond Wildlife Viewing

-Walking safaris, stargazing, storytelling around the fire, or quiet afternoons with a journal.
+Walking safaris, stargazing, storytelling around the fire, and quiet afternoons with a journal.
 These moments shape the emotional texture of your journey and often linger long after the safari ends.

 Ready to Begin Your Solo Journey?